Boza

 Lightly fermented millet drink — thick, tan, sour-sweet, ~1% ABV, dusted with cinnamon and topped with roasted chickpeas (leblebi).
 A Turkish winter ritual.

 Central Asian Turkic grain ferment that came west with migrations; documented in Anatolia by the 10th century.
-Vefa Bozacısı in Istanbul has been operating in the same Vefa neighborhood shop since 1876 — the third generation of the Hacı Sadık Bey family still runs it, and the boza recipe is a guarded house formula.
+Vefa Bozacısı in Istanbul has been operating in the Vefa neighborhood since 1876; founder Hacı Sadık migrated to the city from Prizren (in present-day Kosovo) around 1870 — the founding family still runs it (now into its fourth generation by some accounts), and the boza recipe is a guarded house formula.

 Thick like loose porridge, the spoon almost stands.
 Pale tan, opaque.
 Sour-sweet front, slightly yeasty, the cinnamon dusting cuts the funk.
 Roasted chickpeas (leblebi) are eaten alongside — the salty crunch against the sour viscous body is the whole point.